How to Get Started with MetaTrader 4

 Opening or Adding your Account

 The Accounts prompt on the navigator permits you to start with various types of accounts.
-You can easily open a demo account without even linking up to a broker.
+You can quickly open a demo account without even linking up to a broker.
 Or you can input the specifics of the account your broker has provided into a live account: You will need to choose between an existing live account or a new account.

-You will have to add your account data for authorization, and then log in.
+You will have to add your forex account data for authorization, and then log in.
 It is a good idea at this point to update the version you’ve downloaded to make sure you have all the bells and whistles.

 Setting up the Client Terminal